Imprints of octupole collectivity in uranium-238 on relativistic heavy-ion flow observables

-\textit{Results and discussions.---} Figure~\ref{fig1} shows the sensitivity of $R_{v_3^2}$ on $\beta_3$ and $\beta_4$.
-Three distinct features are identified: 1) For $\beta_{3,\rm{U}}\gtrsim 0.05$, the ordering of $\lr{v_3^2}$ in ultra-central collisions (0--2\% centrality) is reversed between $^{238}$U+$^{238}$U and $^{197}$Au+$^{197}$Au collisions, i.e. $R_{v_3^2}>1$.
-2) Even outside the ultra-central region, over the 5--20\% centrality range, $\lr{v_3^2}$ is still strongly enhanced by $\beta_3$.
-3) The $\beta_4$ increases the values of $\lr{v_3^2}$ in 5--15\% centrality, but has no impact in the ultra-central 0--2\% centrality range, consistent with findings from the initial Glauber model~\cite{Jia:2021tzt}.
-It should be noted that a similar behavior has also been observed in a multi-phase transport model calculations~\cite{Zhang:2021kxj}.
-These trends follow the expectation of \Eq{eq:4} remarkably well, making them robust features that can be verified experimentally.
-We consider, then, such a hierarchical feature in 0--2\% centrality can be used to set a reliable limit on $\beta_3$.
+\textit{Results and discussions.---} Three distinct features are identified: 1) For $\beta_{3,\rm{U}}\gtrsim 0.05$, the ordering of $\lr{v_3^2}$ in ultra-central collisions (UCC, 0--2\% centrality) is reversed between $^{238}$U+$^{238}$U and $^{197}$Au+$^{197}$Au, i.e., $R_{v_3^2}>1$.
+2) In the 2--20\% centrality range, $\lr{v_3^2}$ is still strongly enhanced by $\beta_3$.
+3) $\beta_4$ increases the values of $\lr{v_3^2}$ in 2--15\% centrality, but has no impact in 0--2\% centrality, consistent with findings from the initial Glauber model~\cite{Jia:2021tzt}.
+It should be noted that a similar behavior has also been observed in a multi-phase transport model calculations as cross-checks~\cite{Zhang:2021kxj}.
+These trends follow the expectation of \Eq{eq:4} well, making them robust features that can be verified experimentally.
+Such a hierarchical reversal feature in 0--2\% centrality can be used to set a reliable limit on $\beta_3$.

-The result of Fig.~\ref{fig1} demonstrates that octupole deformation in $^{238}$U enhances initial-state triangularity ($\varepsilon_3$) beyond the fluctuation-driven baseline for the spherical $^{197}$Au nuclei.
-As shown in Fig.~\ref{fig1}, the statistical uncertainties of current simulations, represented by the shaded bands, are sufficiently small to be sensitive to a modest $\beta_{3,\mathrm{U}}$ value.
+The result of Fig.~\ref{fig2}a demonstrates that finite octupole-correlation strength in $^{238}$U, enhances the event-by-event initial-state triangularity ($\varepsilon_3$) beyond the fluctuation-driven baseline.
+The statistical uncertainties of current simulations, represented by the shaded bands, are small enough to be sensitive to a modest $\beta_{3,\mathrm{U}}$, when compared to experimental measurements~\cite{STAR:2024wgy}.

-Next, we focus on the ultra-central 0--2\% centrality range, where the $R_{v_3^2}$ is mainly sensitive to $\beta_3$.
-Figure~\ref{fig2} shows the predicted ratios as a function of $\beta_{3,\rm{U}}^2$.
-The ratio follows a linear dependence on $\beta_{3}^2$.
-Assuming $\beta_{3,\rm{U}}=$ 0.078 -- 0.10~\cite{Agbemava:2016mvz,MCGOWAN1994569,KIBEDI:2002wxc}, deduced from the nuclear structure predictions, we predict $R_{v_3^2} \approx$ 1.05 -- 1.12 indicated by the arrows.
-This predicted range of the ratio can be readily checked in the future STAR measurement.
-Experimental results falling within this range could provide direct evidence for octupole deformation in $^{238}$U based on the high-energy method.
+Next, we focus on the UCC 0--2\% centrality range, where $R_{v_3^2}$ is mainly sensitive to $\beta_3$.
+As shown in Fig.~\ref{fig2}b, the predicted ratios exhibit linear dependence on $\beta_{3,\rm{U}}^2$.
+Assuming the magnitude of octupole strength $\beta_{3,\rm{U}}=$ 0.08 -- 0.10~\cite{Agbemava:2016mvz,MCGOWAN1994569,KIBEDI:2002wxc}, deduced from low-energy nuclear structure, we predict $R_{v_3^2} \approx$ 1.05 -- 1.12 indicated by the arrows.
+This range is consistent with the current STAR measurement~\cite{STAR:2025elk}.
+Note that experimental results falling within this range provide a strong high-energy signature of octupole collectivity in $^{238}$U. Future measurements sub-percent-level precision, combined with additional sensitivity analyses could further tighten constraints on $\beta_3$.